 Do YouTubers get paid if you skip ads?

 Skippable video ads are the ones a viewer can skip after five seconds.
 Most YouTubers know that they will not get paid if the viewer skips the video ad after the minimum view of 5sec.
 However, you will also not be paid if the viewer watches the ad but skips just before 30sec is up, assuming the ad is longer than 30sec.
-You will only get paid if a viewer watches all of the whole ad if it is less than 30sec, or at least 30 seconds if the ad is longer than 30sec.
+You will only get paid if a viewer watches the whole ad if it is less than 30sec, or at least 30 seconds if the ad is longer than 30sec.

 The other type of ads viewers will see are Overlay ads that appear at the bottom of the video.
 You will only get paid for an overlay ad if the viewer clicks on the ad to expand it.